Baptiste68/P5/README.md

 ## Part 1 – Substitute an Aliment
 In this part, you will want to find a specific aliment.
 To do so you will need to follow the process under:
 -	Select a Category.
 Here, you choose in which category is the aliment you want to substitute (Vegetable, Fruits,…)
--	Select an Aliment.
+-	Select a Food.
 You choose the exact aliment you want to substitute.
 Then you will get a list of aliments that can be a substitute.
 -	*Optional* Save the result.
 You have the possibility to save your search result to consult it later.